apache/flink-web/_posts/2022-07-25-release-kubernetes-operator-1.1.0.md

  * Kubernetes Events on application and job state changes
  * New operator metrics
  * Unified and more robust reconciliation flow
- * Periodic savepoint triggering
+ * Periodic savepoints
  * Custom Flink Resource Listeners
  * Dynamic watched namespaces
- * New built-in examples for submitting Flink SQL and Python jobs
+ * New built-in examples For Flink SQL and PyFlink
  * Experimental autoscaling support

 ### Kubernetes Events for Application and Job State Changes